 Sir Paul McCartney set to make history as oldest solo headliner at Glastonbury

+Sir Paul McCartney set to make history, at 80, as oldest solo headliner at Glastonbury

-Sir Paul McCartney will become Glastonbury Festival’s oldest solo headliner a day after Billie Eilish became the youngest ever solo artist.
+Sir Paul McCartney will become Glastonbury’s oldest solo headliner a day after Billie Eilish became the youngest ever solo artist.

 The former Beatle’s headline show on Saturday will come exactly a week after he celebrated his 80th birthday and more than 60 years of making music.